-The issue is, that’s not enough for a lot of people.
-For whatever reason, there are some people out there that, despite the science, find it really difficult to store calories; as muscle or as fat.
+The issue is that’s not enough for a lot of people.
+For whatever reason, there are some people out there who, despite the science, find it really difficult to store calories, as muscle or as fat.
 (Typically called endomorphs, and we have an article about it here).

 To help make a difference here, this is where weight training is going to come into a league of its own.
 Even if you find it difficult to store any fat, building muscle is always a good way to go about healthily gaining weight, as long as you do it safely.

 An excellent place to start is looking at high-calorie foods.
-That much makes sense after all.
-Sadly, that doesn't mean you should jump straight into eating everything you see.
-It's always vital that you're eating a healthy balanced diet and avoiding sugary, salty or overly fatty foods.
+That much makes sense, after all.
+Sadly, that doesn’t mean you should jump straight into eating everything you see.
+It’s always vital that you eat a healthy balanced diet and avoid sugary, salty, or overly fatty foods.
 Being a low weight doesn’t always mean you’re healthy after all, and your health is always the main factor.

 If you’re trying to get more calories in your daily diet, there are some great ways you can do it.
-High carb and protein foods are an awesome example.
-Things like nuts, gains, mean, fish, healthy dairy and greens are always an awesome way to go about it, but a lot of the time, they have added extras too (we're looking at you, sugar).
-That's where the problems often lie, so beware.
+High-carb and protein foods are awesome examples.
+Things like nuts, grains, meat, fish, healthy dairy and greens are always an awesome way to go about it, but a lot of the time, they have added extras too (we’re looking at you, sugar).
+Unfortunately, that’s where the problems often lie, so beware.

 There’s more to learn about what to eat to gain weight than just looking at food groups too.
 It’s always useful to know some excellent ways to get the most out of your calories, and healthy snacks are an incredibly helpful way to do that too.

-Here's a list we found from VeryWellFamiliy that’s a great starting point:
+Here’s a list we found from VeryWellFamily that’s a great starting point: